fbpx

 Upon reserving your space on a course, you’ll receive a series of emails containing crucial information to prepare for your course.
 In the 48 hours before your course begins, your guide will reach out to finalize the meeting point and time, ensuring a seamless start to your adventure on the morning of the trip.

-The lead instructor for the Introduction to PNW Canyoning Course is Sam Keller.
+The lead instructors for the Introduction to PNW Canyoning Courses are Brent Roth, Austin Edwards, and Sam Keller.

-Sam is a certified Lead Guide by the International Canyoning Academy (ICA) he has years of experience teaching introductory courses.
+All three instructors are certified Lead Guides by the International Canyoning Academy (ICA) they have years of experience teaching introductory courses.

-You can find out more about his background HERE.
+You can find out more about their backgrounds HERE.

 The Wild Sky Adventure Guides Introduction to PNW Canyoning includes a comprehensive experience with certified lead instructors endorsed by the International Canyoning Academy (ICA).